vin3110/broken-access-control-poc/README.md

 # facecheck.id-results-extractor
 A Tampermonkey script to extract URLs from FaceCheck.id results for free.
 This script extracts base64-encoded img.webp data from FaceCheck search results.
-After the results page is detected, it asks the user how many URLs to extract (up to 50) and displays them in a popup.
+After the results page is detected, it asks the user how many URLs to extract (up to 50) and displays the results in a box in the upper-left corner of the webpage.

 ## How to Install
 1. Install Tampermonkey in your browser (available for Chrome, Firefox, and others).